mlchanjc/gartic-clone/README.md

 # Gartic Clone

-This is a Gartic clone project built with React, Node.js, Express, and Socket.IO.
+A clone of the web game "Gartic", built with React, Node.js, Express, and Socket.IO.

 ## Project Description